scoulomb/myk8s/Setup/ClusterSetup/README.md

 ````
 This is ok.

-For example first version of the script had an issue:
+For example we could have another issue:

 ````buildoutcfg
 vagrant@k8sMaster:~$ k get pods --all-namespaces